-gen running UI
+Figure 5.11 gen running UI

-The display shows per task statistics which include: estimated idleness, per second statistics for packets received, transmitted or dropped; per core cache occupancy, cycles per packet, etc. These statistics can help pinpoint bottlenecks in the system.
+The display shows per task statistics which include: estimated idleness, per second statistics for packets received, transmitted or dropped, per core cache occupancy, cycles per packet, etc. These statistics can help pinpoint bottlenecks in the system.
 This information can then be used to optimize the configuration.
-There are quite a few other features include debugging support, scripting, Open vSwitch support, etc. Refer to PROX website for more details.
+There are quite a few other features include debugging support, scripting, Open vSwitch support, and more.
+Refer to the PROX website for more details.
 For now, let’s look at how the traffic flows.

-Right now from the screenshot above we only see traffic being sent, but nothing gets received yet.
-Reason is we are now running PROX manually and we only starting the "gen" side, which is the traffic "sender" only.
-We need to start the "swap" VM as well as a "receiver", who will also "loop" the traffic back to the sender, so our first PROX application will see some "RX" statistics.
+Right now from Figure 5.11 you can only see traffic being sent, but nothing gets received yet.
+Reason is we are now running PROX manually and we only starting the gen side, which is the traffic sender only.
+You need to start the swap VM as well as a receiver, which will also loop the traffic back to the sender, so our first PROX application will see some RX statistics.
 Let’s do that.
-On the compute where "swap" VM is installed, execute the same prox command line, except this time we pass a different configuration file named swap.cfg:
+On the compute where the swap VM is installed, execute the same prox command line, except this time pass a different configuration file named swap.cfg.
+See Figure 5.12.